Stole (vestment): Roman Catholic

 In the Latin Catholic tradition the stole is the vestment that marks recipients of Holy Orders.
 It is conferred at the ordination of a deacon, by which one becomes a member of the clergy after the suppression of the tonsure and minor orders after the Second Vatican Council.

 A bishop or other priest wears the stole around his neck with the ends hanging down in front, while the deacon places it over his left shoulder and ties it cross-wise at his right side, similar to a sash.

 Before the reform of the liturgy after the Second Vatican Council, priests who were not bishops were required to cross the stole over the breast (as pictured below), but only at Mass or at other functions at which a chasuble or cope was worn.
 It is now often worn hanging straight down without being crossed across the breast.
 The General Instruction of the Roman Missal, which is the liturgical law for the Roman Catholic Church concerning the Mass, no longer makes explicit that a Priest must cross his stole.
 It states, "the stole is worn by the Priest around his neck and hanging down in front of his chest..."
 (GIRM §340).
 Unless there is a law promulgated by a particular diocese or other ordinary, it is left to the priest to interpret what this means.
-On solemn occasions, the Pope wears, as part of his choir dress, a special stole of state highly decorated and bearing his personal coat of arms.
+On solemn occasions, the Pope wears, as part of his choir dress, a special stole of state highly decorated and bearing his personal coat of arms,e. g.
+Stole of the Four Evangelists.

 For the celebration of the Mass, the principal celebrant as well as concelebrants wear the stole over the alb but under the chasuble.
 Likewise, the deacon wears the stole over the alb but under the dalmatic.
 The stole is also worn over the surplice or alb for the distribution and reception of Holy Communion.

 The priest or deacon who presides in paraliturgical celebrations, such as the Stations of the Cross, usually wears the stole over the surplice (or alb), and always under the cope.